Wietsevdv/GOAP_Research/README.md

 ### Purpose:
 Another difficult part is what goal is the AI given?
 Does it just have 1 goal that it keeps trying to fulfill?
 What if it's goal is more complex?
 Like surviving, which would require it to check multiple things and choose a current consequence which needs to happen.
 For this I was thinking to use a class called "Purpose" which could also be named "Brain" or "DecisionMaker".
 This class will check multiple stats on the character and depending on the current state decide a consequence to send to the GOAP to find an actionPath for.

+### Context:
+My main problem with using the 'Consequence' enumeration is that to make it work without anything else it would require an enormous enumeration. eg) Have10Coins, Have150Coins, Have1000Coins...
+You see where this is going.
+A solution could be a more general consequences enumeration and use them with context through a void pointer or template. eg) HaveCoins, Context = 100.
+AimAtEnemy, Context = enemy5...
+But I see another problem with this.
+I'll explain through example:

+take character c1. c1 needs to chop a tree.
+This requires c1 to match consequence "ObtainAxe" Context = 1.
+This means GOAP needs to check this precondition on c1.
+GOAP would need to ask c1 if he has 1 axe.
+Code wise this requires some "GetNrOfAxes(), HasAxes(1)..." kind of function.

+This becomes a problem when you have many consequences.
+Each consequence would need some code to get values & compare them.
+Though I can't think of a better solution right now so I'll be using this method.

+## Other approach:
+Let preconditions and consequences be a pair: a pointer to some data & value that data should have.
+(Each is its own pair) (Consequence enumeration wouldn't exist anymore)
+The pointers are stuck to a specific peace of data of the character.
+This means actions can not be static anymore and must be instanced.
+example:
+c1 is given an action "ChopTree" this action takes c1 and takes a pointer to where c1 would store axeData.
+When this action is used the precondition states that his axe data must be valid.
+This approach also has problems such as instanced actions and the pointer data and comparing it will also not be easy